quantixed/CellMigration/README.md

 * Directionality ratio (d/D) over time
 * Mean squared displacement
 * Direction autocorrelation
+* Cell turning

 Reports are made for each condition and also a summary layout comparing all conditions.
+Select Macros>Save Reports to save all reports as PDF (Mac) or EMF (Windows).

 ### Excel formatting